-The benefits of membership depend on the time and resources that members commit to Working Groups in addition to their subscription.
-Some members wish merely to keep in touch with what is happening and receive notices of policy initiatives and consultations.
+The benefits of membership depend on the time and resources that members commit to Working Groups and other DPA activities.
+Some members wish merely to keep in touch with what is happening and receive notification of policy initiatives and consultations.
 Others achieve results by working in collaboration with other members to engage more closely in forums and contribute towards emerging policy agendas.

 Benefits of membership